Homegear/Homegear-Ref/RPC/createBuilding.md

 # Return Values

-Returns the ID of the new building on seccess.
+Returns the ID of the new building on success.